EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Other/Fenerus Stormcastle.md

 ## Appearance

-> An older man with leathery skin and a few scars lining his face.
+> An large older man with leathery skin, graying hair, and a few scars lining his face.

 ## Roleplaying